4 Buttons Triggered MP3 Player Board with 10W Amplifier and Terminal Blocks

 - Supports max.
 32GB micro SD card.

 - Possible to load audio files to the flash memory directly via the micro USB port.
-Connecting to a computer is similar to using a USB flash drive with PC.
+Connecting to a computer is similar to using a USB flash drive with a PC.

 - Equipped with a 3.5mm audio jack for stereo output that can drive an earphone directly or to connect with an external amplifier.